Addiction in a Home of Love

 I tried forever to please my parents.
 They, like the romantic relationships I would later get into, became my higher power.
 If they loved me all things were right in the world; if they didn’t I would feel drowned in a sea of abandonment.

-How this all manifested: I attracted and became attracted to men that were on some days loving and attentive and most other days rageful, rejecting, and controlling.
+How did all this manifest?
+I attracted and became attracted to men that were on some days loving and attentive and most other days rageful, rejecting and controlling.

 If they had drug and/or alcohol issues, those problems would become my burdens as well.
 Isn’t that what you do for someone you love?

 Perhaps the most compelling and problematic issue for me was that the fear I felt in my childhood became confused in my adult relationships as a kind of very powerful sexual excitement.
 If that feeling wasn’t there in my relationships with men, I would become bored and uncomfortable.
 I would tell myself that the person I wasn’t feeling those old familiar feelings with just wasn’t the right man for me.
 And the cycle of fear and self-loathing went on.

 One evening I received a long distance phone call from a man I was seeing (a practicing alcoholic).
 The conversation was so disturbing.
 Filled with the old familiar crazy emotionally disconnected accusations (just like my family) and a Doctor Jekyll/Mr. Hyde behavior that shook me to my bones.
 Oh--and did I mention that I was sober and playing right along?
 No victim here, like all of my relationships, I was indeed a willing participant.

 This was not the first time I felt unsafe around this man.
 I just thought if I hung in there long enough I would find a way to make myself comfortable and safe and he would change.
 It never happened.